Mastering Data Mapping: Techniques and Best Practices for Optimal Integration

 The overarching goal of data mapping is to bring more structure and cohesion to your company’s data.

-In a more focused context, such as data privacy, data mapping is foundational to complying with modern privacy laws like the General Data Protection Regulation (GDPR) and the California Consumer Protection Regulation (CCPA).
+In a more focused context, such as data privacy, the data mapping process is foundational to complying with modern privacy laws like the General Data Protection Regulation (GDPR) and the California Privacy Rights Act (CPRA).

 By creating and maintaining a unified data inventory, including the flow and structure between different databases, systems, and SaaS tools, a company can: